kripesh101/injected/README.md

 **Important:** All paths in the mission detail file are relative to the mission folder itself.

 For a complete example of the `mission_detail.txt` file, please refer to the included "INJECTED!" mission.

+# Testing Levels and Missions
+Launching `main.exe` with the `-debug` parameter passed may be handy, as it enables a few test shortcuts:

+1. Press `O` to simulate victory (all enemies will be killed) Use this to check your mission structure without having to finish levels.

+2. Press `.` to show hitboxes for enemies and the player Use this to check for collision issues.

+3. Press `L` to simulate defeat (restart screen will be shown) Not very useful except if you simply want to keep replaying the level for testing etc.

+`-debug` parameter will also enable frametime spike logs in the console.
+Please ignore the warnings.